Thelius42/thelius42.github.io/index.md

 ### Professional Self Assessment
+This portfolio is in part a culmination of my work between community college and Southern New Hampshire University.
+It includes aspects of programming learned at both institutions.
+This includes the basic web development with html and javascript, as well as the more advanced concepts of algorithm development learned in the latter stages at the University.
+I think this portal is a fair representative of a large aspect of what I have learned in this program.

+I am part of the class of 2020, a year that will be forever marked for its unique challenges.
+The fully online aspect of SNHU's curriculum was the only thing that made finishing this year possible.
+That said, completing any sort of STEM program completely online is not for the faint of heart.
+The loss of direct instructor interaction was a constant problem, but it helped to develop a level of self-reliance that I think is on full display in this project.

+The reason I say this is prior to this project I have never coded in php and never built a web-based interface with SQL.
+These are all skills I taught myself over the 5 weeks of development.
+This

 ### Phase 1

 For the first phase of this project, I developed and planned the setup.
 The setup was based on a design from a college course, where we had planned a student registration portal.
-I decided to build that planned project from scratch for this portfolio.
-The question was in how to approach it from a coding perspective.
+I decided to develop that planned project from the ground up for this portfolio.
+The main problem was the in the approach from a coding perspective.

 In the end, I decided to code it in PHP with a mySQL database.
 For the look and feel of the overall site, I decided to use jquery and bootstrap styling rules for the look of the buttons and the alerts in particular.
-Once I had settled on this layout, I built the database and the basic index.html home page for the site, as well as got a localhost webserver up and running on my workstation.
+Once I had settled on this layout, I built the database and the basic index.html home page for the site, as well as  a localhost webserver on my workstation for testing.

 Below is a sample of some of that bootstrap code at work: